IDMNYU/DM3193-DWA-FA14/dm3193_projects.md

     <ul>
     <li>What are the three most important points you learned today in class?</li>
     <li>What concept(s) confuses you from today’s lecture or exercises?
 (This
-    is will give you a clue to what you should study before the next class.)</li>
+    will give you a clue to what you should study before the next class.)</li>
     </ul></td>
 </tr>